Coursera home page

 • Practical-based learning

-• Udacity offers a seven-day refund policy after purchase.
-(Although some providers offer 30 days).
+• The platform offers a seven-day refund policy after purchase.

 • Nanodegrees are expensive